Information for owners

 - Your vet will contact us directly to request the referral.

 - We will then contact you to arrange the appointment.

 - If your animal is insured, please notify your insurance company, check the wording of your policy and bring the necessary documentation to your appointment.

 What can I expect?

-Your vet will have referred your pet to a service within the Hospital, such as internal medicine, orthopaedics or soft tissue surgery.
+Your vet will have referred your pet to a service within the Hospital, such as internal medicine, orthopaedics or oncology.
 We employ highly qualified staff, many of whom are European Diplomates.